antaresproject/docs/docs/services/cryptor.md

 # Cryptor

+[TOC]

+## Introduction

 The platform provides a set of constructions enabling data coding which belong to databases' tables.
 Such a solution increases the application's security level.
 Only the tables' columns - with data type treated as a string - can be coded (especially the 'text' and 'varchar' types).

+## Configuration

 The configuration containing information about cryptors parameters is kept in a file in the following localization:

 ```php
 core\foundation\resources\config\db_cryptor.php